 Skip to contents

-This function implements a Particle Marginal Metropolis-Hastings (PMMH) algorithm to perform Bayesian inference in state-space models.
+This function implements a Particle Marginal Metropolis-Hastings (PMMH) resample_algorithm to perform Bayesian inference in state-space models.
 It first runs a pilot chain to tune the proposal distribution and the number of particles for the particle filter, and then runs the main PMMH chain.

 Usage